mikesamm/mikesamm.github.io/content/posts/apolis.md

 This past month I've been very busy.
 I dove head first into an open source, greenfield project that sounded like it would make an immediate improvement in peoples' work helping a vulnerable part of our community.

 The [Harry Tompson Center](https://www.harrytompsoncenter.org/) in New Orleans provides crucial day services for unhoused folks.
 Every year they facilitate 35,000 visits for over 4,000 unique individuals.
 With those numbers, their clipboard management process couldn't keep up.

 Apolis is the solution we made for the HTC.

 Our Project Manager Blake Bertuccelli-Booth linked up with the HTC with impeccable timing: the Super Bowl was ramping up here in New Orleans and Gov. Jeff Landry just made a hall-of-fame myopic decision to waste millions of dollars on temporarily relocating unhoused folks away from the eyes of the wealthy football fans.
 In the same breath he complained about ineffective methods New Orleans has used in the past for reducing the unhoused population.
 This isn't an original idea, I heard the same thing happened in Las Vegas for a Super Bowl.

 Anyways, some genuinely materially beneficial work could be done with an organization like the HTC who has boots on the ground in helping the unhoused.
-Their work came with some pain points, and scaled to 35,000 visits a year, their clipboard style management process was fraying at the ends.

 Some specific pain points we aimed to address:
 - knowing who is waiting for a service and already received a service
 - accurately tracking unique guests according to name and birthday across many visits
 - communicating to guests upon sign-in that there is some sort of notification for them

-Additionally, from the data collected over time, we want to see which services are most correlated with getting an unhoused person housed and stable.
-These observations can illuminate what sort of support unhoused people need most and would be most likely to help them towards stability.
+Additionally, from the data collected over time, we will be able to see which services are most correlated with getting an unhoused person housed and stable.

 ## Planning